miniMinn24/miniMinn24/README.md

 ## About Me

 I'm Minn Maung Maung and 16 years old.
-I just got into IT months ago and loves about security related fields.
+I just got into IT months ago and interested in security related fields.

 - 🔰 A beginner to IT.
 - 🐧 Linux enjoyer, loves everything about a cute little penguin.